mattd02/mattd02/README.md

 - 🌟 Pronouns: he/him
 - 📚 First year of Systems Analysis and Development on Faculdade Senac
 - 😸 Nice to meet ya!
 - English and Portuguese 🇬🇧 🇧🇷
+- Discord: ruvo#6172

  <div>
   <a href="https://github.com/mattd02">